eloibove/ssfm/README.md

 git clone https://github.com/eloibove/ssfm
 ```

-Aside from basic ros packages, this package does not need any dependencies.
+Aside from basic ros packages, this package does not have any dependencies.

 ## Usage